semanticarts/gist/docs/Namespace.md

 -----

-The person or system that first defines a term or creates an identifier for a real world instance is said to have “minted” the identifier.
+The person or system that first defines a term or creates an identifier for a real world instance is said to have "minted" the identifier.
 It mints it within a namespace.
 It should be a namespace you have control over.
 Minting an IRI in someone else’s namespace is called "namespace squatting."
 Not only is it poor form, it doesn’t really